On $k$-Bend and Monotonic $\ell$-Bend Edge Intersection Graphs of Paths on a Grid: Introduction and Definitions

-Furthermore EPGs are a generalization of \emph{edge intersection graphs of paths on a tree} (EPT).
-Also \emph{vertex intersection graph of paths on a tree (VPT)} are a generalization of EPTs, which were further generalized to \emph{vertex intersection graphs of paths on a grid} (\emph{VPG}).
-In this paper we will only deal with EPGs, so we refer to~\cite{VPG} for more information.
+Similar graph classes known in the literature include \emph{edge intersection graphs of paths on a tree} (EPT) (see \cite{GoJa85EPT}), \emph{vertex intersection graph of paths on a tree (VPT)} (see~\cite{GoJa85EPTVPT}) and \emph{vertex intersection graphs of paths on a grid} (\emph{VPG}) (see~\cite{VPG}).
+In this paper we will only deal with EPG graphs.

-There has been a lot of research on EPGs since their introduction.
-One of the topics of interest is the recognition problem of $B_k$-EPG graphs, i.e.\ to determine for a given $k$ and a given graph whether this graph is $B_k$ ($B_k^m$).
+There has been a lot of research on EPG graphs since their introduction.
+One of the topics of interest is the recognition problem of $B_k$-EPG graphs, i.e.\ to determine for a given $k$ and a given graph whether this graph is in $B_k$ ($B_k^m$).
 Currently it is known that the recognition problem is NP-hard for $B_1$ (Heldt, Knauer and Ueckerdt~\cite{F}), $B_1^m$ (Cameron, Chaplick and Ho\`{a}ng~\cite{E}), $B_2$ and $B_2^m$ (Pergel and Rz{\k{a}}{\.{z}}ewski~\cite{LRecognizionB2EPGisNPComplete}).

 Recently a number of results on combinatorial optimization problems on specific $B_k$-EPG graphs have been published.
 Subject of investigation are certain NP-hard combinatorial optimization problems which turn out to be tractable, i.e.\ polynomially solvable or approximable within a guaranteed approximation ratio, for $B_k$-EPG graphs, see~\cite{OCliqueColoringB1,NMaxIndependentSetInB1EPG,RMaxCliqueInB2,J}.
-Thus the computation of the bend number and the monotonic bend number of graphs or related upper bounds is a relevant research question in this context.
-However this appears to be a challenging task, considering that even the recognition of $B_k$ ($B_k^m$) graphs is NP-hard for $k=1$ and $k=2$, as mentioned above.
+Thus, the computation of the bend number and the monotonic bend number of graphs or related upper bounds is a relevant research question in this context.
+However, this appears to be a challenging task, considering that even the recognition of $B_k$ ($B_k^m$) graphs is NP-hard for $k=1$ and $k=2$, as mentioned above.